LukeStashWalker/stashwalker/README.md

 ### Entity Tracer

-draws a tracer to valuable items and entities that may contain items
+draws a tracer to valuable items and entities that may contain items:
 - stacked chest minecarts: if multiple chest minecarts are stacked in the same place (if the shadow under the minecarts is very dark this is an indication that there are a lot stacked on each other)
 - chest boat
 - llama's and donkeys that have chests
 - elytra item
 - enchanted gapp item
 - enchanted diamond/netherite armor item
 - enchanted diamond/netherite tool item
 - enchanted diamond/netherite weapon item
 - xp bottle item
 - totem item
 - item frame
 - smithing template item
 - end crystal

 ### Block Tracers

 different colored tracers to interesting blocks:
 - containers
     - shulkerboxes
     - double chests (that are not in a dungeon)
     - barrels
     - hoppers
     - droppers
     - dispensers
     - blast furnaces
     - furnaces
 - signs
 - warning message if block are found near (old) build limit

 ### New Chunks